AdaCore/training_material/courses/spark_for_ada_programmers/15_spark_boundary.rst

   - It has :ada:`Async_Writers` set to :ada:`True`
   - Or it has :ada:`Effective_Reads` set to :ada:`True`

-* The value of such a variable a variable is never known
+* The value of such a variable is never known

 * Same for external state with these volatility properties